core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 {{discovery-pub-sub}} provides an example where a group observation is discovered.
 The example assumes a CoRAL namespace {{I-D.ietf-core-coral}}, that contains properties analogous to those in the content-format application/informative-response+cbor.

 Note that the information about the transport protocol used for the group observation is not expressed through a dedicated element equivalent to 'tp_id' of the informative response (see {{sssec-transport-specific-encoding}}).
-Instead, it is expressed through the scheme component of the two URIs specified as 'tp_info_srv' and 'tp_info_cli', where the former specifies the addressing information of the server (like 'srv_host' and 'srv_port' in {{ssssec-udp-transport-specific}}), while the latter specifies the addressing information where multicast notifications are sent to (like 'cli_host' and 'cli_port' in {{ssssec-udp-transport-specific}}).
+Instead, it is expressed through the scheme component of the two URIs specified as 'tp_info_srv' and 'tp_info_cli', where the former specifies the addressing information of the server (like 'tpi_server' in {{ssssec-udp-transport-specific}}), while the latter specifies the addressing information where multicast notifications are sent to (like 'tpi_client' in {{ssssec-udp-transport-specific}}).

 ~~~~~~~~~~~
 Request: